coconutgrace/iot-board/docs/pluginDevGettingStarted.md

 You probably want to fetch data from somewhere to render it in the Dashboard.

-Data is fetched from the browser of who ever is opening the dashboard.
-The best way to get data in a web application is to do some http requests but you could also go for some websockets.
-There are not limitations.
+Data is fetched vy the browser of who ever is opening the dashboard.
+The best way to get data into a web application is to do http requests but you could also go for websockets.
+There is no limitation.

-For api's that need an API key, e.g. the Twitter API it's best practice to fetch data for your Dashboard on a server, cache it and connect a Datasource to that server.
-We do not want to cover Serverside stuff here, so let's go for some free data.
+For api's that need an API key, e.g. the Twitter API it's best practice to fetch data for your dashboard on a server, cache it and connect a datasource to that server.
+We do not want to cover serverside stuff here, so let's use some free data.
 How about [weather](http://simpleweatherjs.com/)?

 Lets build our Datasource plugin!